-Definition: Risk management includes an organization identifying, assessing, controling and minimizing the risk of bodily injury or financial loss arising from its activities.
+Definition: Risk management includes an organization identifying, assessing, controlling and minimizing the risk of bodily injury or financial loss arising from its activities.

-In organized hockey, risk management is the process by which a Branch, Association, League or Team reviews its activities, programs and operating procedures (including buildings and staff) to identify, understand and insure against the everyday risks confronted in operating an organized hockey program.
+In organized hockey, risk management is the process by which a member, Association, League or Team reviews its activities, programs and operating procedures (including buildings and staff) to identify, understand and treat the everyday risks confronted in operating an organized hockey program.